Program overview

 Featured Experiences

-The Pharmaceutical and Food Manufacturing program offers a variety of unique experiences that enhance learning and prepare students for real-world applications:
+The Pharmaceutical and Food Manufacturing program offers several unique features that enhance the learning experience:

-• Opportunities to work with sophisticated equipment in modern labs.
+• Opportunities to work with real pharmaceutical and food products

 Career Options

-Graduates of the Pharmaceutical and Food Manufacturing program can pursue a variety of career opportunities in Canada, including:
+Graduates of the Pharmaceutical and Food Manufacturing program can pursue a variety of career options in Canada, including:

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.